DashInvests/manual/1 - Manual.md

 We have posted in public [our criteria for deciding whether to invest]https://github.com/DashInvests/manual/blob/master/3%20-%20Criteria%20for%20investing.md).
 When we talk about companies, we use those criteria.

 In practice, here are your odds: we have invested in 0% of the companies we have spent time reviewing, so far.
+Will you be the first? (metrics to be updated quarterly).

 ### Our deal memo